Academic excellence in a caring community

 Sixth form students act as role models for the younger pupils in the school.
 In Year 12 students act as mentors to Year 7 pupils, as Prefects for Lower School forms and as Subject Prefects; in addition to this Sixth form students also take a leading role in the School Council.

-In Year 13 Senior Prefects assist in specific areas of school life including liturgy, careers and the library and also support the day-to-day running of Departments and volunteer to be Subject Mentors for younger pupils who may be struggling in a particular subject.
-The Head Girl and Deputy Head Girls are elected by students and staff from Year 13 and play a pivotal role in leading and managing their peers in carrying out their 6th Form responsibilities and in supporting whole school events.
+In Year 13 Prefects assist in specific areas of school life including liturgy, careers and the library and also support the day-to-day running of Departments and volunteer to be Subject Mentors for younger pupils who may be struggling in a particular subject.
+The Head Girl and Deputy Head Girls are elected by students and staff from Year 13 and play a pivotal role in leading and managing their peers in carrying out their Sixth Form responsibilities and in supporting whole school events.

 The four School Houses, Lindisfarne, Rievaulx, Thanet and Whitby are central to the life of the school.
-Sixth form students are appointed as House officials and are responsible for organising House events and competitions.
+Sixth Form students are appointed as House officials and are responsible for organising House events and competitions.
 This experience provides valuable training in organizational, leadership and inter-personal skills.

 Sixth Form students can participate in the Duke of Edinburgh’s Award scheme and students have taken part in expeditions to Kenya and the Gambia in order to achieve their Gold Award.
 There is a St. Vincent de Paul group that supports several community-based projects and there are opportunities for members of the Sixth Form to become Eucharistic Ministers and to take leading roles in the musical and spiritual life of the school.
 Highlights of the school year are the annual drama or music competitions and sports day.